Cranky Lesbian

 Loni Anderson prepares to perform “Batdance” while dressed as Prince.

-Anderson fans can be forgiven for wondering whether The Price She Paid is a biopic about her many financial disputes with Burt Reynolds, whom she was soon to bitterly divorce.
-The answer, sadly, is no. It’s about the emotionally bruising and politically charged custody fight her Lacey Stewart, single mother to 12-year-old R.T.
+Anderson fans can be forgiven for wondering whether The Price She Paid is a biopic about her many financial disputes with Burt Reynolds — sadly, the answer is no. It’s about the emotionally bruising and politically charged custody fight her Lacey Stewart, single mother to 12-year-old R.T.
 (Coleby Lombardo), is plunged into when the boy’s father, her rapist, is paroled.
-And I’m serious when I say that Anderson, typically faulted here for her vacant stares and robotic delivery, acquits herself nicely when the screenplay serves up something meaty.
+And I’m serious when I say that Anderson, typically faulted here for her vacant expressions and robotic delivery, acquits herself nicely when the screenplay serves up something meaty.

 Page 4 of 53